 Are you wondering what the future value of a certificate of deposit will be?
 If that’s the case, this calculator has you covered.
-First enter the original deposit amount, the annual interest rate, and the number of months before you would like to claim your investment.
+First use the rates menu to see current rates on offer.
+Then click into the calculator and enter the original deposit amount, the annual interest rate, and the number of months before you would like to claim your investment.
 Finish up by choosing a compounding interval from the pull-down menu.

 Click on CALCULATE, and you’ll see your CD’s future value and annual percentage yield (APY).
-You’ll also see how much money you stand to earn from interest alone.
+You’ll also see how much money you stand to earn from interest.

 What You Need to Know About CDs